 Premiums for these plans will cost more but often may include a higher yearly payout rate, such as $1500 rather than $1200.
 The plans may also allow more cleanings per year, such as one every four months rather than one per six months.

 Other options to ask about include add-on plans for things like assisting with children orthodontics or adult implants.
-We've put together more information about finding the best dental insurance and how to obtain a quote in the article Tips for Finding Affordable Dental Insurance.

 No matter which type of plan you choose, we recommend that you carefully review your contract so you know exactly what your insurance will cover.
 Additionally, in most cases your dentist's office will be familiar with what your insurance may or may not cover.
 Since many dental offices will require you to pay the estimated uncovered balance upfront, you will need to make sure you know what that is in advance so you can plan your budget.
 If you cannot cover the remaining balance you may want to ask if your dentist provides financing.

 If you are changing insurance and want to continue with your current dentist, you can visit the websites of insurance companies you are thinking about signing up with and search to see if your dentist accepts the new type of insurance.
 However, sometimes these search results aren't updated or only show offices seeking new patients, so you'll want to verify by calling your dental office.